Vonng/pigsty/docs/r-sop.md

 If you need to create both the business user and the business database, you should usually create the business user first.

-If the database is configured with an OWNER, create the corresponding OWNER user first and then create the corresponding database.
+If the database is configured with an OWNER, create the corresponding OWNER user first and then make the corresponding database.